1992 Indian stock market scam: Exposure, trial and conviction

 Mehta made a brief comeback as a stock market guru, giving tips on his own website as well as a weekly newspaper column.
 However, in September 1999, Bombay High Court convicted and sentenced him to five years rigorous imprisonment and a fine of ₹25000.
 On 14 January 2003, The Supreme Court of India confirmed High Court's judgement in a 2–1 decision.
 While Justice B.N.
 Agrawal and Justice Arijit Pasayat upheld his conviction, Justice M.B.
 Shah voted to acquit him.

-Allegations of payment of bribe to India's prime minister

-Mehta raised a furore on announcing that he had paid ₹10 million to the then Congress President and Prime Minister, P.V.
-Narasimha Rao, as a donation to the party, for getting him off the scandal case.

 Impacts

 The immediate impact was a drastic fall in share prices and market index, causing a breakdown of the securities control system operation with the commercial banks and the RBI.
 Around ₹35 billion from the ₹2,500 billion market was withdrawn, causing the share market collapse.
 The Bombay Stock shares resorted to records tampering in the trading system.
 It caused panic with the public and banks were severely impacted.
 Banks like Standard Chartered and ANZ Grindlays were implicated in the scam for bank receipt forgery and transfer of money into Mehta's personal account.
 The government realized that the fundamental problem with the financial structure of the stock markets was the lack of computerized systems which impacted the whole stock market.